guerzon/guerzon.github.io/_posts/2023-05-28-Playing-around-with-Google-Kubernetes-Engine.md

 ### Prometheus and Grafana

-Grab the manifests from the GitHub repo.
-Here is a cute trick to not clutter your local machine:
+Prometheus management can get complicated sometimes.
+I would simplify this by using the Prometheus Operator instead.
+Here is a cute trick for grabbing the manifests from the GitHub repo while trying not to clutter your local machine:

 ```bash
 mkdir ./work